How to Analyze Texts like a 99.95 ATAR student?

 Hannah Kent’s The Good People (2016)

 Now this all looks confronting but it with practice, it becomes second nature.
-Do each color one by one ensuring that every sentence you write contributes to reinforcing your topic sentences and you have got yourself a band 6 body paragraph.
+Do each color one by one to ensure that every sentence you write contributes to reinforcing your topic sentences, and you have got yourself a band 6 body paragraph!

 English Literary Cheat Sheet